geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 I mean, I merged the InfiniBand P2P one.
 That's fine.
 I was messaging you, Vien, and he said that something regressed.
 Or it might be slower.
 At least for beautiful MNIST, but that's pretty small.
 The overhead is, like, 3x.
 It's a little bit more than 3x, but it's not that bad.

 ##### **Geohot** [[00:50:15](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3015)]
 It's not that bad.
-It's . . .
+It's..
 I see.
 I mean, we should just test this and pay out the bounty if it's good.
 Yeah.
 Yeah.
-I mean, if we're training on . . .
+I mean, if we're training on..

 ##### **Wozeparrot** [[00:50:28](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3028)]
 I'll start a run today, and then if it's good.

 ##### **Geohot** [[00:50:32](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3032)]
 Cool.
 Yeah, sounds good.
-I mean, we should also . . . on next MLPerf, I want to get a . . .
+I mean, we should also.. on next MLPerf, I want to get a..
 I mean, I think our real goal for next MLPerf is going to be if we can get a 405B on a single machine, and we can get a multi-machine anything else.
 Okay.
 That's pretty good.

 ##### **Wozeparrot** [[00:50:50](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3050)]
 Is Burt still in the next one?